Troy Today

 Follow @ Instagram

-Can’t wait to see our student section packed on Can’t wait to see our student section packed on Saturday! #mindful #cutesy #demure
+Can’t wait to see our student section packed on Sa Can’t wait to see our student section packed on Saturday! #mindful #cutesy #demure

 The annual Freshmen Run is this Saturday before th The annual Freshmen Run is this Saturday before the @troytrojansfootball game!
 We can’t wait to see you there!